Ticketer: Usage

 Until Ticketer was launched, most bus companies used ticket machines from one of three rival companies: Metric Group Ltd's Almex system, the Wayfarer system of Parkeon, and Vix Technology's Vix-ERG system.
 Most early users were small independent operators and municipally owned bus companies, but the placing of orders in early 2017 by the Oxford Bus Company and First Glasgow presaged the large transport groups such as FirstGroup and Go-Ahead Group adopting Ticketer more widely.
 It was adopted by both Oxford Bus Company (whose order included a Handheld ETM terminal for use at the Gloucester Green bus station in Oxford) and Thames Travel in late March 2017; and FirstGroup's Aberdeen and Hampshire & Dorset divisions adopted it in early April 2017 and late July 2017 respectively.

 FirstGroup completed the implementation of the Ticketer machines in 2018.
 In 2019, Arriva completed their rollout of the Ticketer Standard machine, alongside all non-London Go-Ahead Group companies.
+Stagecoach Group began its rollout in 2026.

 In 2023, Transport for Greater Manchester awarded Ticketer a contract to supply ticket machines for the region's new franchised Bee Network bus services from September 2023.
 The machines will be the next generation model, based on an Android tablet computer.

+Reading Buses, an early adopter of Ticketer, switched to TransMach machines in 2025.

 Problems

 In the case of Reading Buses, 11,500 pre-paid smart cards had to be reissued so they were able to work with Ticketer.

+In 2025, problems with machines on buses.gg in Guernsey resulted in some passengers travelling for free.